 AMAZON #1 BEST SELLER – Given 5 Stars By Amazon!

-LET’S TALK DEMENTIA, an Amazon #1 Best Seller, is a caregiver’s guide for loving and caring for someone with dementia.
-It begins with the story of Carol’s mother’s diagnosis of Alzheimer’s type dementia, and it continues with hands-on tips for making caregiving easier and more successful.
+Let’s Talk Dementia, an Amazon #1 Best Seller, is a caregiver’s guide for loving and caring for someone with dementia.
+Carol opens with her mother’s diagnosis of Alzheimer’s type dementia and shares hands-on tips for making caregiving easier and more successful.

 Then to make life more interesting, Carol has thrown in a few jokes, riddles, and funny stories to lighten the mood.

-This book helps the reader track difficulties their loved one may be experiencing with activities of daily living, and it offers an easy to follow charting system that will provide accurate information for the physician or caregiver.
+This book helps the reader track difficulties their loved one may be experiencing with activities of daily living, and it offers an easy-to-follow charting system that can be used to provide accurate information for the physician or caregiver.

-is a 90 day devotional that tells Carol’s story of losing 100 pounds.
+If My Body Is A Temple, Why Am I Eating Doughnuts? is a 90-day devotional that tells Carol’s story of losing 100 pounds.

 — Dr. Neal Barnard, MD, Best Selling Author and frequent guest on The Ellen DeGeneres Show, CBS Morning Show, and many others